Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 The amount of movable fuel bundle insertion must be constantly monitored.
 If the insertion depth signal is lost even briefly the movable fuel bundle must be withdrawn, which is the default condition.

-The hydraulic line is fitted with a rupture disk.
-If a large weight falls on the indictor tubes the rupture disk will fail causing withdrawal of the affected movable fuel bundles.
+Each sodium hydraulic pressure line should be fitted with a rupture disk.
+If a large weight falls on the corresponding indictor tube the rupture disk will fail causing withdrawal of the affected movable fuel bundle.

 A feature of this arrangement is simplicity and a single control tube per movable fuel bundle.

 The reactor setpoint temperature is controlled by the amount of movable fuel bundle insertion into the matrix of fixed fuel bundles.
-This net insertion is a function of the difference in length between the actuator and the fixed fuel bundle supports.
+This insertion is a function of the difference in length between the FNR actuator and the adjacent fixed fuel bundle supports.
+The fixed fuel bundle supports are nominqlly 2.75 m high.

-To obtain the required bending resistance we choose a movable fuel bundle support pipe which has an OD of 7.625 inch and a wall thickness of 0.875 inch.
+To obtain the required bending resistance of the fuel bundle support pipes choose a movable fuel bundle probe which has an OD of 6.625 inch and a wall thickness of 0.864 inch.

 The open area potentially available around the outside of this pipe is: